georgebyte/georgebyte.com/_posts/2019-03-20-scalable-angular-app-architecture.md

 ### 2.7 Styles

 Directory `styles/` at app's root is not exactly holding a styles module.
 It is used to store all the files with app's global styles definitions.
 I won't go into details here as CSS architecture is a topic for an article on its own.
-I'm already working on such article.
-Stay tuned if you're interested (via [Twitter](https://twitter.com/georgebyte){:target='_blank'} or [RSS feed](/feed.xml){:target='_blank'}).

 ## 3. Testing